alexylon/Ferrocrypt/README.md

 approach to securing sensitive information.

-To encrypt a file or folder using symmetric encryption mode, choose a password and a destination folder, then click the "Start" button.
+To encrypt a file or folder using symmetric encryption mode, choose a password and a destination folder, then click the "Encrypt" button.
 If the files you want to encrypt are too large for the available RAM or you want to avoid excessive RAM consumption, select the "Large files (low RAM usage)" option (see the "OPTIONS" section below for more information).